egch/1Z0-829-preparation/docs/pitfall.md

 - if there is an abstract method  makes sure the class is declared `abstract`.
 ### Nested Classes
 - A local class can access only **final** and **effectively final** local variables
+- anonymous class needs to have semicolon at the end
 ## Exception
 - Check if the variable for the exception, **e**, is not already defined
 - check that main throws the checked exception declared in the method